CircleOfNice/CoreWorker/README.md

 const result = await process("your command", "condition").ready(1000);
 ```
-You also have the possibility to wait until your process is finished, which is shown in the next example.
-This time you don't need to set a condition, unless you want to wait until the process is ready additionally.
-Afterwards you can await the finished-state with or without a specified timeout.
+Besides you can wait until your process is finished, shown in the example below.
+This time a condition does not need to be set, unless you want to wait until the process is ready, too.
+Afterwards the finished state is awaitable with or without a specified timeout.
 ```js
 import { process } from "core-worker";